There may have been a Union Army drummer boy of Lookout Mountain, but it wasn’t Martha Stiles.

 Police summoned her to the lobby.
 Martha Stiles made one try to get away, claiming illness and needing to briefly return to her room.
 But police took her to jail, instead.

 And that ended the career of Martha Stiles, famous Drummer Boy of Lookout Mountain.
-She served two years in prison and reportedly reunited with Edwin.
-She spent her remaining years under the care of her family.
+She served two years in prison and reportedly reunited with Edward.
+She then spent her remaining years under the care of her family.